acuminous/yadda/README.md

 ```

 #### Functions
 The function is the code you want to execute for a specific line of text.
-If you don't specify a function then a no-op function will be used.
+If you don't specify a function then a no-op
+function will be used, which is Yadda's way of implementing a 'Pending' step.

 #### Contexts (Shared State)
 The context will be bound with the function before it is executed and provides a non global way to share state between steps, or pass in define time variables such as an assertion library.
 The context is also optional.